TencentARC/ArcNerf/README.md

 ------------------------------------------------------------------------
 ## Geometry

-We implement plentiful geometry function in torch under [geometry](arcnerf/geometry).
+We implement plentiful geometry functions in torch under [geometry](arcnerf/geometry).
 The operation are batch-based, and their correctness are check under [unittests](tests/tests_arcnerf/tests_geometry).

 You can see the [doc](docs/geometry.md) for more details and know what is support.